Carlos Correa Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the eighth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Blue Jays have the seventh-ranked team ERA among all MLB pitching staffs (3.77).

-- Blue Jays pitchers combine to surrender 85 total home runs at a rate of 1.3 per game (fourth-most in the league).
+- The Blue Jays allow the fifth-most home runs in baseball (86 total, 1.3 per game).

-- The Blue Jays are sending Kikuchi (6-2) to the mound for his 13th start of the season.
-He is 6-2 with a 4.40 ERA and 60 strikeouts through 61 1/3 innings pitched.
+- Richards starts for the first time this season for the Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.